 In 2005 McKay Lodge Art Conservation, Inc. removed, treated and relocated the David Davis monument in memory of David Mark Berger, one of the 11 Israeli athletes killed in the 1972 Munich Summer Olympics.
 Treatment involved corrosion control and the weld-filling of metal lost by corrosion.

-McKay Lodge Art Conservation, Inc. provides expert weld-filling of metal losses in Cor-Ten steel – a very difficult skill requiring special techniques and special materials for a successful appearance and assurance of the same corrosion characteristics as the original.
+McKay Lodge Art Conservation, Inc. provides among its diverse sculpture conservation services expert weld-filling of metal losses in Cor-Ten steel – a very difficult skill requiring special techniques and special materials for a successful appearance and assurance of the same corrosion characteristics as the original.
 Ground contact corrosion is a common problem with Cor-Ten sculpture and the company has provided successful measures designed to eliminate rapid corrosion in these areas.
 Currently, McKay Lodge, Inc. is involved with designing preservation measures for the many Cor-Ten structures that comprise the site-specific installation Baltimore Project by Richard Fleischner located on the campus of the highly secured Computing Center of the Social Security Administration in Woodlawn, Maryland.